 Model Zoning Code for Affordable Housing

-Sign up for the Envision Gallatin email list by emailing envision@gallatin.mt.gov to receive project updates direct to your inbox!
+Sign up for the Envision Gallatin email list by clicking here to register & receive project updates direct to your inbox!

 Planning staff presented the Model Code project before the Commission during a regularly scheduled public meeting on January 27th, 2026.
 During the meeting, members of the public provided comment on the draft Code and the Commission discussed the draft and all comments they had received on the project, both written and verbal, up to that point.
 Thank you to everyone who took the time to provide comments, your time is deeply appreciated!
 A recording of that meeting can be found here.
 The slides used during the presentation and links to the studies and papers that were referenced verbally can be found here and in the documents pane on the right side of the screen.